 Insert the detent spring.

-Now find the buffer retainer and spring (thickest one left) and place it in the hole above.
+Now find the buffer retainer and spring (thickest one left) and place them in the hole above.

-Also take a look at your end place where one side has protrusions which will fit nicely with the back of the receiver.
+Also, take a look at your end place where one side has protrusions that will fit nicely with the back of the receiver.

 But first, screw on the castle nut in the position above.
 With the bigger square cuts toward the back of the lower receiver.